 Not sure if starting your own blog is right for you?

-I have a free seven-day email course: How To Make Your First $1K Blogging.
-You’ll learn all about how to launch your blog the right way, from the technical side to marketing.
+That’s why I created a free 14-lesson email course titled How To Make Your First $1,000 Blogging, which goes over all the details of launching your blog the right way — from the technical side to marketing, and everything in between.

 Enjoy fine-tuning writing and grammar?
-Then you can make solid money as an editor.
+Then you can make solid money as a proofreader or editor.

 Over the past few years, there’s been an explosion in written content.
 There are more websites and blogs than ever, and Amazon now allows authors to self-publish both physical and digital editions of their books.